 In turns pessimist and optimist, misanthrope and humanist, he is The Mad Traveler with one leg of his compass pinned in Madison, Wisconsin (or is it Bangkok?) and the pencil end loose and scribbling all over the map.
-Part of him refuses to color inside the lines and that drives another part of him crazy.
-However, it’s not much of a drive, really more of a short putt.
+Part of him refuses to color inside the lines, and that drives another part of him crazy.
+However, it’s not much of a drive, really, more of a short putt.

 The Not-As-Short Story:

 I grew up like a lot of people with a house subscription to National Geographic Magazine.
 My grandmother renewed it every year for Christmas.
 I especially loved the maps in special issues.
 Nothing unusual about that; it is a fascinating magazine, especially for kids.
-Those yellow bound mags ended up boxed in the basement somewhere like a lot of hopes, dreams and fleeting aspirations.
+Those yellow-bound mags ended up boxed in the basement somewhere, like a lot of hopes, dreams and fleeting aspirations.

-Many years and many jobs later, I have filled two oversized passports with wanderings and changing homes, and while I love to see as much of the world as possible and experience the magic of new places and new faces, there are times the wanderlust seems like a restless curse keeping me awake at nights in strange towns keenly aware of distant plane noises and the coyote howls of trains which remarkably have never run far from just about every one of my “permanent” homes since birth.
+two three oversized passports with wanderings and changing homes.
+And while I love to see as much of the world as possible and experience the magic of new places and new faces, there are times the wanderlust seems like a restless curse, keeping me awake at nights in strange towns keenly aware of distant plane noises and the coyote howls of trains, which remarkably have never run far from just about every one of my “permanent” homes since birth.
 I’m not sure there’s a cure, and if there is, I’m doubtful I would want it.